• Skip to primary navigation

 Condiments & Sauces

 Sunbutter – Since legumes are out when following the Paleo diet, so is peanut butter.
 I like almond butter just fine, but it often has a grainy texture and can get really expensive.
 So I use Sunbutter instead.
-It’s texture is almost identical to peanut butter and cheaper.
+It’s texture is almost identical to peanut butter and cheaper than almond butter.
 Some varieties add unnecessary oils and sugar, so I opt for the No Sugar Added Sunbutter, where the only ingredient is roasted sunflower seeds.

-Avocado oil mayonnaise – Yes, that is an awfully specific type of mayo, but that’s because it uses healthful avocado oil instead of the junky vegetable oils (canola, safflower, etc.) found in other types of mayo.
+Avocado oil mayonnaise – Yes, that is an awfully specific type of mayo, but that’s because it uses healthful avocado oil.
 Luckily, avocado oil has a neutral flavor so it’s perfect for mayo.

-Since they taste good and are just like regular mayo, I like Primal Kitchen and Chosen Foods.
+Since they taste good and are just like regular mayo, I like Sir Kensington’s and Chosen Foods.

 Ranch dressing – If I want a simple vinaigrette, I don’t usually buy it since it’s pretty easy to make.
 And sure, I can make ranch dressing, too, but I don’t always have fresh herbs on hand.
 So I’ll buy a ranch full of healthy fats and without the crappy vegetable oils, dairy and sugar.